What is Part B?

 The Long Answer

-or one of the earlier incarnations of DOE, with radiation
+one of the earlier incarnations of DOE, with radiation

 induced cancers, beryllium disease or silicosis.
-Claimants

-$150,000 and medical benefits for the covered illness.
+lump-sum payment of $150,000 and medical benefits for

-Claimants paid under Part B may also be paid under Part E.
+also be paid under Part E.

-contract or subcontract employees, beryllium vendor
+subcontract employees, beryllium vendor employees and

-certain family members are eligible to file a claim.
+family members are eligible to file a claim.

 Another extremely important benefit of Part B for living

-stays, medication, in-home care, hospice care, vehicle
+visits, hospital stays, medication, in-home care,

-modifications, housing modifications, medical alert systems,
+modifications, medical alert systems, travel to medical

-travel to medical appointments and medically necessary
+appointments and medically necessary equipment.
+Many of

-some expenses, so check with
+check with

 DOL or a